rust-lang/book/nostarch/chapter09.md

 </figure>

 How do we know `File::open` returns a `Result`?
-We could look at the standard library API documentation.
-We could ask the compiler!
-If we give `f` a type annotation of some type that we know the return type of the function is *not*, then we try to compile the code, the compiler will tell us that the types don't match.
+We could look at the standard library API documentation, or we could ask the compiler!
+If we give `f` a type annotation of some type that we know the return type of the function is *not*, then we try to compile the code, the compiler will tell us that the types don’t match.
 The error message will then tell us what the type of `f` *is*!
-Let's try
+Let’s try
-it: we know that the return type of `File::open` isn't of type `u32`, so let's change the `let f` statement to:
+it: we know that the return type of `File::open` isn’t of type `u32`, so let’s change the `let f` statement to:

 ```rust,ignore